Monday, December 4, 2023

 Back cover.

 One song listed on Side A, “Hoopin’,” is from Episode 87 (see the Big Blue Marble Episode Guide), which would place that episode somewhere around 1978.
 Another song on Side B, “Floatin' is from Episode 94, perhaps a year later, yet the phonogram copyright date for the album is indeed 1974, and also so noted for each song individually in the liner notes.
 Consequently, it seems that the songs in question were copyrighted in 1974 but not used until 1978 or 1979.
 It is possible that this is due to The Big Blue Marble Company or C/F International reordering the episodes for syndication.
-Another possibility is that they the segments may have been produced earlier but not aired until later, though I find that unlikely.
+Another possibility is that the segments may have been produced earlier but not aired until later, though I find that unlikely.

-Mysteries aside, as with all great 1970s albums, you have to have a fold-out inside cover with lyrics and pictures, and the Big Blue Marble delivers.
+Questions aside, as with all great 1970s albums, you have to have a fold-out inside cover with lyrics and pictures, and the Big Blue Marble delivers.
 Kids especially enjoy the visual and tactical aspects of entertainment, and lyrics always help sing-alongs.
 I was pleased to see the extra effort and production cost made when I.T.T. could have cheaped out to save a buck.

 Images from the inside front cover and the back cover of the album.